Husband arrested for trying to kill his wife with ant poison: Police

 Police in Cumberland County have charged Eugene Pittman with first-degree attempted murder after he put ant poison in his wife's meal, according to Durham ABC station WTVD.

-According to the arrest warrant, Pittman's wife noticed a strange, sweet taste in her food.
-The warrant states his wife, Carmen Jackson-Pittman, even jokingly asked while she was eating if he was trying to poison her.
+Pittman's wife noticed a strange, sweet taste in her food, according to the arrest warrant.
+Carmen Jackson-Pittman even jokingly asked while she was eating whether he was trying to poison her, the warrant alleges.

-Jackson-Pittman ended up falling asleep and when she awoke, the warrant states, her hands and mouth were duct taped and Pittman was attempting to suffocate her.
+Jackson-Pittman ended up falling asleep and when she awoke, the warrant states, her hands and mouth were duct-taped and Pittman was attempting to suffocate her.

 His wife told police that he removed his hand from covering her nose and told her, "You have two choices: You can leave, or you can die."